abilandz/PH8124/Lecture_2/Lecture_2.md

 cat ~/.bash_aliases
 ```

-or, if the file got to lengthy and you need to scroll page-by-page, via
+or, if the file got too lengthy and you need to scroll page-by-page, via
 ```bash
 more ~/.bash_aliases
 ```

-Since the content of ```~/.bashrc``` file is read and executed each time you start a new terminal, and before you can start typing anything in the terminal, your own personal definitions stored there, for instance for aliases and variables, will be re-defined from scratch each time you start a new terminal, and you can re-use them again and again.
+Since the content of ```~/.bashrc``` file is read and executed each time you start a new terminal, and before you can start typing anything in the terminal, your own personal definitions, for instance for aliases and variables, will be re-defined from scratch each time you start a new terminal, and you can re-use them again and again.

 Now add the following line at the very end of ```~/.bashrc``` (if this line is already not inside that file --- by default it is already inside on most **Linux** distributions):